roderickvella/Game-Agentic-Session-Learn/README.md

 ### Windows

-From PowerShell in the GASL folder, run:
+From PowerShell in the GameLearn folder, run:

 ```powershell
 Set-ExecutionPolicy -Scope Process Bypass